 concrete use: 1 € donation protects 1 m² rainforest

-Good for the climate: this leaves 60 kg CO2 permanently bound in living biomass
+Good for the climate:: this leaves 60 kg CO2 permanently stored in living biomass

 transparent: you will receive a certificate with the geo-coordinates and an aerial photo of the protected forest area